noi-techpark/webcomp-flightdata/README.md

   nations='["IT", "DNK"]'
 ```

-Mutually exclusive configuration, nothing is displayed at all
+Mutually exclusive configuration, nothing is displayed at all.

-Remember: With filters={ airport : 'BZO' } the current airport of interest is defined.
-Basically all flights are hidden which do not concern this airport.
+For a full example, configuration and filter options and available custom properties please have a look at [the demo 1](demo.html) [the demo 2](demo_filters_and_single_use.html)

 #### lang